 That correlates with an International Journal of Obesity study that shows the longer hours a woman works, the more menopause weight she gains.
 Women in the study worked anywhere from part-time to 49 or more hours a week.
 As the number of hours per week increased, so too did the weight gained.
 Researchers were careful to mention that it wasn’t the hours alone but the long hours that influenced women to make choices that led to weight gain.

 Those are most likely to include:

 What we did was optimize Marcia’s weekends and then added at least 10 minutes twice a week for a home weight-training workout.
 Her investment was maybe $100 for dumbbells heavy enough to reach fatigue and an exercise ball.
 A funny thing happened, though.
-Once she had morning exercise habit in place, she began to use the gym across the street she actually belonged to already.
-On mornings when she could steal a little more time she went to a short early morning spin class or did 20 minutes of intervals on an elliptical at the gym on her own.
+Once she had her morning exercise habits in place, she began to use the gym across the street she actually belonged to already.
+On mornings when she could steal a little more time, she went to a short early morning spin class or did 20 minutes of intervals on an elliptical at the gym on her own.

 Seasonal pants she’s not had on for a few months fell to the floor with no hope of a belt saving them for wear.
-She bought a bike and she’s more active and outdoors on the weekends, all helping reduce her stress and enhance her food and lifestyle health habits.
+She bought a bike, and she’s more active and outdoors on the weekends, all helping reduce her stress and enhance her food and lifestyle health habits.

-Marcia still works long hours but she’s far more active with healthy food choices.
+Marcia still works long hours, but she’s far more active with healthy food choices.
 Making just a few positive choices was the catalyst for a lifestyle sweep.